Ceiling Fans

 The pitch of the blades will determine how much air circulates in the room.
 The ideal blade pitch for a ceiling fan is between 12 and 15 degrees.

 This pitch allows the optimal amount of air to circulate.
 So you do not feel too much of the wind chill effect.
-However, you have enough air to generate a cool breeze.
+But you have enough air to generate a cool breeze.

-If you want more circulation, angle the pitch to higher than 15 degrees.
+If you want more circulation, lower the pitch by 15 degrees.
 A pitch of less than 12 degrees will not circulate air efficiently.

 Motor

-Heavy-duty motors work best because of the amount of work your ceiling fan has to do.
+Heavy-duty motors work best because of the work your ceiling fan has to do.

 Low-quality motors are noisy, and they offer less circulation.
 Also, make sure the motor comes with a warranty.
 The best ceiling fans come with in-house service and a lifetime warranty.